priyankaradhakrishnan/qantas-app/README.md

-# Getting Started with Create React App
+# Getting Started with Create Country list App

+### `npm install`
+Install the packages with above command.

 ### `npm start`
 To run the application use 'npm start'